jnhunsberger/requex_private/README.md

 - Elizabeth Shulok

 Directories:
+- ./code - all our code
-- ./data - raw data
+- ./data - raw data with subdirectories for the date of each download
 - ./papers - research supporting our solution